jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

     chr4:80000
     chr4:457832

-2. Create a `.txt file` with each sample on a new line.
+2. Create a `samples.txt` file with each sample on a new line.

-    Example samples.txt
+    Example samples.txt:
     Sample1
     Sample2
     Sample3

 3. Submit an interactive job to run the plot_reads docker image: